 As a brown material, you should be adding toilet paper rolls and other brown carbon-rich materials then a layer of green to cover it.
 Remember to use a garden fork or a stick to poke holes in your compost every couple of weeks to mix the pile up.

-How long will toilet paper rolls take to compost?
+How long will toilet paper take to compost?

 It takes around 3 months for toilet paper rolls to completely decompose in a compost.
 Because they take a little while to decompose, you should avoid putting too many in at once.